How to log into your TSB bank account using just your eyes – Which? News

 Chaos Computer Club is a German-based group of 5,500 hackers who have ‘ethically hacked’ into banks, government and other services with the intention of improving security and privacy for consumers since their formation in the early 80’s.

-In May this year, it claims to have breached Samsung’s iris scanner by taking a photo in night mode, applying a contact lens over an eye and printing out the image.
+In May this year it claimed to have breached Samsung’s iris scanner by taking a photo in night mode; applying a contact lens over an eye and printing out the image.

 It’s not clear how far a criminal would go in their pursuit of somebody’s online banking details.